 8. For the wealthy, the world is full of glamorous distractions, from fashion shows to shopping for yet another home.

 Distractions can be a real negative, though, when they get in the way of what is really happening around us.
-The dollar continues to decline in value, war seems imminent in the Middle East and elsewhere, we’re finding out just how vulnerable our power grid is, but if there’s an invite from George Clooney sitting on your desk, well, all that bad news can just wait!
+The dollar continues to decline in value, war seems imminent in the Middle East and elsewhere, we’re finding out just how vulnerable our power grid is, but if there’s an invite from George Clooney to join him on his private island, well, all that bad news can just wait!
 Right?

 Distractions keep us from focusing on what is most important, and at this point, being prepared is a priority.